All Episodes

 That individual market is still regulated by the states.

-And in some ways I think that's good because I like having uh authority as close to the people as possible, and I believe in the system where state insurance commissioners can intercede on the beha on behalf of a consumer uh who has a problem with his or her insurance company.
+And I believe in the system where state insurance commissioners can intercede on behalf of a consumer who has a problem with his or her insurance company.

-But unfortunately, uh along with uh state regulation, we have left in place uh state legislation saying that you cannot s today in America uh buy a health insurance policy in the state you live in uh unless that license policy, that health insurance policy has first the company has been licensed in your state.
+But unfortunately, along with state regulation, we have left in place state legislation saying that you cannot today in America buy a health insurance policy in the state you live in unless that license policy, that health insurance policy has first, the company has been licensed in your state.

-That means that somebody that wants to sell insurance in all fifty states has to get licensed in all fifty states.
+That means that somebody that wants to sell insurance in all 50 states has to get licensed in all 50 states.

 But worse than that, Walter, that policy must meet every requirement of state law, including every single benefit mandate.

-And uh your listeners probably know what a benefit mandate is.
+And your listeners probably know what a benefit mandate is.

 It's a requirement that if you want to sell insurance in a given state, you must cover and then fill in the blank.